EspressifApp/lib-esptouch-v2-android/esptouch-v2/README.md

   Context context; // Set Application Context EspProvisioningRequest request = new EspProvisioningRequest.Builder(context)
                   .setSSID(ssid) // AP's SSID, nullable
-                  .setBSSID(bssid) // AP's BSSID, nonnull
+                  .setBSSID(bssid) // AP's BSSID, nullable
                   .setPassword(password) // AP's password, nullable if the AP is open .setReservedData(customData) // User's custom data, nullable.
-If not null, the max length is 127 .setAESKey(aesKey) // nullable, if not null, it must be 16 bytes.
+If not null, the max length is 64 .setAESKey(aesKey) // nullable, if not null, it must be 16 bytes.
 App developer should negotiate an AES key with Device developer first.
                   .build();
   EspProvisioningListener listener = new EspProvisioningListener() {